Blueprints

 Quick Start

-bunx create-faster my-project --blueprint dashboard --linter biome --git --pm bunnpx create-faster my-project --blueprint dashboard --linter biome --git --pm npmpnpm dlx create-faster my-project --blueprint dashboard --linter biome --git --pm pnpmIn interactive mode, the CLI prompts you to choose between a blueprint or a custom project when blueprints are available:
+bunx create-faster my-project --blueprint org-dashboard --linter biome --git --pm bunnpx create-faster my-project --blueprint org-dashboard --linter biome --git --pm npmpnpm dlx create-faster my-project --blueprint org-dashboard --linter biome --git --pm pnpmIn interactive mode, the CLI prompts you to choose between a blueprint or a custom project when blueprints are available:

 ◇ How do you want to start?